 Tips for Dealing with Lazy Coworkers

-Five universal tips for dealing with lazy coworkers.
+Here are five universal tips for dealing with lazy coworkers.

 Don't follow their lead.

-Don't pick up their work for them.
+Please don't pick up their work for them.

 Conversely, there is no sense in facilitating their laziness by doing their work.
-Coworkers get paid to do their job, so let them do it or suffer the consequences.
+Coworkers get paid to do their jobs, so let them do it or suffer the consequences.
 If they get disciplined for missing deadlines, that's their fault.
 In many cases, the more you pick up the slack, the more they'll lean on you, and nobody appreciates a martyr.
 Don't clean up after them.
 Their actions will catch up to them eventually.

 Don't resort to gossip.